uozuAho/orgcat/readme.md

 # To do
-- change bug to make survey unusable after concurrency error
-    - infra requirement is to be able to fix this without data loss
+- create a test that shows the concurrency bug
+- fix the bug
+    - unique constraint on response id
+    - transaction for check and create
 - create a run sheet to reproduce & fix bug
     - users complain they can't do survey
     - check logs, metrics, traces